 There are also plugins you can add to a specific page on your website to encourage your clients to leave you a review.
 You then send clients directly to that page on your website to make feedback gathering easier, streamlined and less angst driven for you.

 Like all good online options, there are a few things you need to think about before exploring any of these add-ons to your website.

 All of these take bandwidth and storage space, so your budget-basement, few dollars a month hosting is probably not going to cut it.
 Always get the high-quality hosting for your business as it can handle the extra load and comes with added layers of security for your site.
 We recommend Kinsta, VentraIP, WP Engine and Flywheel for great hosting.

 Keep Your Head

-Don’t go crazy with plugins.
+Don’t go overboard with plugins.
 Every plugin adds load time to your website, and some are much slooooooower than others.
 Pick only the essential ones that add the functionality that you want and make sure you only get them from reputable sources to minimise security risks.

 You get what you pay for